Skip to main content

 </div >

-Here is an example of the details tag in Markdown:
+Here is an example of a collapsible box in Markdown:

 <details>